Prerequisites: API key and an agent configured with webhook settings.

 dynamic_variables | object | Optional flat object of string, number, or boolean values |

-Omitted fields are allowed.
-Unused dynamic_variables are ignored by the runtime.
+dynamic_variables are ignored by the runtime.
+Use agent_overrides for allowlisted call-scoped config changes such as tts_params overrides. dynamic_variables can be used in both your saved agent prompt and greeting.
 See the Web SDK guide for browser-side examples.

 Use config.webhooks.tools to declare callable functions: